Brand Nubian

-Brand Nubian is an American hip hop group from New Rochelle, New York, composed of three emcees (Grand Puba, Sadat X and Lord Jamar), and formerly three DJs (DJ Alamo, DJ Sincere, and DJ Stud Doogie).
-Their debut studio album, One for All (1990), is one of the most popular and acclaimed alternative hip hop albums of the 1990s, known for socially conscious and political lyrics inspired by the teachings of The Nation of Gods and Earths.
+Brand Nubian is an American hip-hop group from New Rochelle, New York, composed of three emcees (Grand Puba, Sadat X and Lord Jamar), and formerly three DJs (DJ Alamo, DJ Sincere, and DJ Stud Doogie).
+Their debut studio album, One for All (1990), is one of the most popular and acclaimed alternative hip-hop albums of the 1990s, known for socially conscious and political lyrics inspired by the teachings of The Nation of Gods and Earths.
 In 2008, About.com placed the group on its list of the 25 Greatest Rap Groups of All Time.

 History

 The Formation and naming Brand Nubian

 In 1988, Grand Puba was looking to recruit new members to form a new band after his group Masters of Ceremony broke up.
 Sadat X, Lord Jamar and DJ Alamo all joined together.
 The group didn't have a name or any recorded demos to shop their music.
 While the group was at Tommy Boy records looking for a deal, they came across Dante Ross, an executive A&R at Elektra Records who liked their talents, but told them that they need a group name and a song.
 The group recorded their first ever demo called "I Ain't Goin' Out Like That" at Jazzy Jay Studios.
 After the group recorded their first demo, they started looking for names, while at a session of Jazzy Jay's studios.
-The word "Nubian" came about after Jamar was reading one of Dwight York's books that he found inside the pages.
+The word "Nubian" came about after Jamar read one of Dwight York's books.
 It was meant to be a new term for African American people.
 "Nubian" was the name at the time, then later on added the word "Brand" as in for "Brand New".
 Then "Brand Nubian" was put together.
 Puba stated in an interview with Jamar on the Yanadameen Godcast saying the conclusion of naming the group was at the mall in New Rochelle, when they finally made a decision for the group name.
 The group officially named themselves "Brand Nubian".